bruin-data/bruin/Load-notion-postgres.md

-## Loading Notion Data to PostgreSQL Database Using Bruin
+## Loading Notion Data To PostgreSQL Database Using Bruin
 [Notion](https://www.notion.so) is an all-in-one workspace for note-taking, project management, and database management.
 For more information, read [here](https://github.com/bruin-data/ingestr/blob/main/docs/supported-sources/notion.md)